markuryy/IE323/kiosk-presentation/presentation.md

 #### Going Deeper
 - "Could this apply to other interfaces?"
 - "What's the most cost-effective fix?"
-- "How do weather conditions affect usage?"
+- *Feel free to ask anything else!*

 </div>
 </div>

-*Feel free to ask anything else!* :raised_hands: